 Bubbling with fury in the midst of it all stood the petite frame of a young lady - just shy of 5ft, but with a strength resembling that of the Hulk.
 These episodes of violent destruction were all too common for Teresa, aged 20 at the time, who had moved into Parkbrook Lodge in July 2010.

-Teresa has a learning difficulty and Prader-Willi syndrome, a rare genetic condition that affects just 2,000 people in the UK.
+Teresa has a learning disability and Prader-Willi syndrome, a rare genetic condition that affects just 2,000 people in the UK.
 This causes a variety of physical, emotional and mental effects, but for Teresa, these are mostly focused around weight management and challenging behaviours.

 Although she can communicate effectively and with good vocabulary, she sometimes has difficulty in understanding and needs patient explanations – especially if plans have to be changed.
 When she first moved in, Teresa found the change difficult to manage, resisting support from staff.